How To Recover Your Bitcoins? On Your Own Or With An Expert

 A lot of Bitcoins are lost or became inaccessible because they were erased, the owners forgot the private key or the password to open a modern wallet or even disposed a computer which contained some bitcoins.
 The reasons for a bitcoin loss varies greatly.
-According to a research by a digital forensics firm up to 4 Million Bitcoins from the already minded 16,7 Million Bitcoins could already be lost forever!
+According to a research by a digital forensics firm up to 4 million Bitcoins from the already mined 16.7 million Bitcoins could already be lost forever!

 That is why the answer to the question on whether trying to recover Bitcoins by themselves or to consult an expert is a really tough question!
 Since we are talking about real money here, the honest answer to the question is: It depends.